-My story started a number of years ago when I started to come down with nasty digestive symptoms while in college.
-I recall a bad episode of food poisoning which may have helped trigger the condition.
+My story started a number of years ago when I came down with nasty digestive symptoms while in college.
+I recall a bad episode of food poisoning which may have helped trigger the condition, but i’m not entirely sure what the cause was.
 It was most likely a combination of genetics, altered gut flora, and food poisoning which contributed to the disease.
 Anyway, I began to have the typical symptoms like gas/bloating, diarrhea, constipation, fatigue, and the feeling of being infected.
 It was devastating.

 Getting sick also killed my childhood dream of becoming a pro baseball player.
 I know what it feels like to have your confidence and hope stripped out from under you.
-I have found it amazing how your gut affects your mood, energy, brain function, and much more.
-Going from a strong college baseball player to someone who lost 20 pounds and sat on the bench because his strength was zapped.
+I have found it amazing how your gut affects your mood, energy, brain function, and more.
+I went from being a strong college baseball player to struggling with severe digestive symptoms, fatigue, and weight loss which ultimately brought an end to my career.

-After coming down with the disease I have seen numerous top doctors, tried many treatment options both natural and pharmaceutical, and have experimented with many different remedies.
+After coming down with this gut disease I saw numerous top doctors, tried many treatment options (both natural and pharmaceutical), and experimented with different remedies.
 To this day I attend the live webinars on SIBO and IBS to find out the latest research.
 Through education, great doctors, and my own study and experimentation I have improved to the point where I can enjoy life a lot more than before!
-I am able to eat a wider range of foods, socialize with friends more often, and begin to dream of living an extraordinary life again.
+I am able to eat a wider variety of foods, socialize with friends more, and dream of living an extraordinary life again.
 There is always hope and I have learned that you can turn your weaknesses into strengths.

-I created this website to act as a starting point and to share my knowledge.
+I created this website to share my knowledge.
+My goal is to create content and products that can improve quality of life.
 I’m not going to tell you that there is a cure because there isn’t.
 I don’t want to sulk about unfortunate circumstances.
 Life is too short for that.
 Instead, I want to encourage people, provide hope, and work towards making things a bit better.
 There is a lot of great research and advancement going on as you read this but also a ton that scientists still don’t understand.
 Thanks for stopping by and I hope I can help you on your journey to improved health!

 Why Can You Trust My Blog?

-I also keep up to date on the latest research by attending SIBO symposiums and checking out new scientific journals.
+4. I keep up to date on the latest research by attending SIBO symposiums and checking out new scientific journals.
 When I write on my blog I either site scientific studies to back up my information or write about experiences I have had as a sufferer.
 I have found that a combination of experience and science is the best way to go.
-I do my best to stay open minded and question even the research because I know that there are not perfect solutions yet.
-Lastly, I am committed to the goal of improving quality of life.
-This means that I will only talk about products that have helped me or experiences I have had that made my condition better.
+I do my best to stay open minded and question even the research because I know that there are no perfect solutions.